West Palm Beach Contempt & Enforcement Lawyer

 Child Custody Attorney in West Palm Beach

 When a judge makes an order regarding child support, spousal support, or child custody matters, that order must be obeyed.
 If one of the parties to the suit fails to comply with the order, the judge has several tools at his or her disposal to get the non-complying party to cooperate.
-If a judge has issued an order in a custody matter involving your child, you may want to consult an experienced West Palm Beach family law attorney.
+If a judge has issued an order in a custody matter involving your child, you may want to consult an experienced West Palm Beach contempt and enforcement lawyer.
 Over three decades of practice in Florida, I have maintained an unrivaled commitment to my clients and their needs.

 Enforcing Judicial Orders in Florida Family Courts

 The judge will retain jurisdiction over the matter in case one of the parties fails to comply with the order.
 For example, if a judge orders a woman to pay child support to her ex-husband who has primary physical custody of the children, that judge may retain jurisdiction over the matter to ensure that the court’s order is followed.
 This allows for easier enforcement of judicial orders.